sytone/hassio-addons/magic_mirror/README.md

 This option will call a npm update to ensure it is latest, this may be needed if you are using your own modules or have a security issue.

+### Option: `npminstall`

+If enabled npm install will be run after the git update.
+Off by default.

+### Option: `modules`

+This is a collections of modules you want to have installed for your system.
+It will pull them down and run a `npm install` on them for you.

 ## MagicMirror² configuration and user manuals